HeikoGr/MMM-Photoprism/README.md

 ## Troubleshooting

-The module includes detailed logging that can be enabled by setting `DEBUG = true` in the node_helper.js file.
-This will show:
+The module includes configurable logging.
+Set `logLevel` in the module config (frontend) to control browser console output.
+Valid values: `error`, `warn`, `info`, `debug`.

+For node-side logging, the node helper will inherit the `logLevel` value sent from the frontend config.
+This replaces the old `DEBUG = true` flag.

+When enabled, logs may show:
 - API request details
 - Response data
 - Image selection process